Volunteer In Peru

 Nueva Unión (workdays)

-During the working week (5 nights), the volunteer stays in Nueva Unión.
-More specifically in the "library" of the center.
+During your week (5 nights), the volunteer stays in Nueva Unión.
+More specifically in the “library” of the center (see pictures at the projects chapter).
 A few air mattresses are provided here.

 Tarapoto (weekends / days off)